ALEHACKsp/420Cheats-Free-Cracked/README.md

 .dll of free cheat        (inject to GameOverlayUI.exe)

 EDIT:
-Added DarkAim DLL, their loader is the same.
+Added DarkAim, their loader is the same.
 (Along with probably 10 other p2c's...)

+EDIT2:
+Added InsanityCheats, unlike all the other ones here, this is an INTERNAL cheat.